 This medication may cause a severe (rarely fatal) intestinal condition (Clostridium difficile-associated diarrhea) due to a type of resistant bacteria.
 This condition may occur during treatment or weeks to months after treatment has stopped.
 Tell your doctor right away if you develop persistent diarrhea, abdominal or stomach pain/cramping, or blood/mucus in your stool.
-Do not use anti-diarrhea products or narcotic pain medications if you have any of these symptoms because these products may make them worse.
+Do not use anti-diarrhea products or opioid pain medications if you have any of these symptoms because these products may make them worse.

-This antibiotic treats only bacterial infections.
+Clindamycin is used to treat a wide variety of bacterial infections.
+It is an antibiotic that works by stopping the growth of bacteria.This antibiotic treats only bacterial infections.
 It will not work for virus infections (such as common cold, flu).
 Using any antibiotic when it is not needed can cause it to not work for future infections.

 How to use Clindamycin Hcl

 Take this medication by mouth with or without food, usually 4 times a day (every 6 hours), or as directed by your doctor.
 Take it with a full glass of water (8 ounces or 240 milliliters) unless your doctor directs you otherwise.
 Do not lie down for at least 10 minutes after taking this medication.

 The dosage is based on your medical condition and response to treatment.
 In children, the dose is also based on weight.

 For the best effect, take this antibiotic at evenly spaced times.
 To help you remember, take this medication at the same time(s) every day.

 Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
 Stopping the medication too early may result in a return of the infection.

 Tell your doctor if your condition persists or worsens.